pj-pj-pj/Toonder/README.md

 ## Tech Stack

 - React Native (Expo)
-- Supabase / PostgreSQL
-- Chatbot: OpenAI GPT API / DeepSeek API (tbd)
+- AI API (whatever i see that is free and ez)